Ez1Codes/RYM/README.md

 # This application is designed to run locally.
 # It uses sqlalchemy for the database and need to be stup locally for the application to run smoothly.
+# If you don't have flask installed, run "sudo apt install python3-flask" on linux systems or "Pip install flask on both windows and Unix systems"

 # Run the following on your terminal to setup the database(linux)
 export FLASK_APP=main